 Since I was pregnant I was worried about the side effects of menthol and possible overdose.
 But apparently you have to eat more than 6000 cough drops in a relatively short time span to come close to the harmful dose.

-Make sure to use the mentholated type, the ones that taste like candy won’t work as well.
+Make sure to use the mentholated type, like these cough drops.
+The ones that taste like candy won’t work as well.

 My go to hearty snacks were: